Y-Soft-support/CSS-automation/README.md

 # CSS-automation
-This space was created so that we could share tools that helps us to automate some painful tasks.
-Should you like to contribute feel free it well help all other people seeking the way out of manual tasks that could sometimes be painfull.
+We use this space to share tools that helps us automate some lengthy tasks.
+Should you like to contribute feel free to join the group.
+We can improve the tools together:)
+It well not only help us but also to other people seeking the way to make their tasks more effective.